incepter/react-async-states/packages/docs/docs/faq/how-the-library-works.md

   - update `AsyncState.lastSuccess` property
   - if cache is enabled
     - calculate the hash from args and payload the props and save it
-    - if `persiste` is provided, it is called with the whole cache.
+    - if `persist` is provided, it is called with the whole cache.
   - if status isn't `pending`
     - empty the `suspender` property (the pending promise)